AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - Request a course when you are sure you will use it.
 You can use the general use containers for writing notebooks before that point.

+- The course directory is stored according to the :doc:`Science-IT data policy <datapolicy>`.
+In short, all data is stored in group directories (for these purposes, the course is a group).
+The instructor in change is the owner of the group: this does not mean they own all files, but are responsible for granting access and answering questions about what to do with the data in the long term.
+There can be a deputy who can also grant access.

 - Store your course data in a git repository (or some other version control system) and push it to :doc:`version.aalto.fi </aalto/git>`